 If you already have college credit for calculus or precalculus as a result of AP credit, IB, dual credit, or other transfer credit, then you do NOT need to take ALEKS online placement.

-Enrolling in ALEKS Online Placement for Spring 2018 Registration
+Enrolling in ALEKS Online Placement for Summer and Fall 2018 Registration

 Warning!
-Do NOT use these courses if you plan to start at UNT in Summer 2018 or later.
-ALEKS placement for Summer/Fall 2018 will begin in late February of 2018.
+Do NOT use these courses if you plan to start at UNT in Spring 2019 or later.
+ALEKS placement for Spring 2019 will begin in October of 2018.

-To enroll in ALEKS online placement to determine your mathematics placement for a UNT mathematics course you plan to take in Spring 2018, visit
+To enroll in ALEKS online placement to determine your mathematics placement for a UNT mathematics course you plan to take in Summer or Fall 2018, visit

 and enter the course code depending on which option best fits your needs: